Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 Chris Troutner

 ## Introduction
 As adoption of the [PS002 specification for token mutable data](../ps002-slp-mutable-data.md) grows, there is a need to define a schema for this token data, to ensure that tokens will be inter-compatible with software across the industry.
-This specification document describes basic data structures that are recommended for use in token mutable data.
+This specification document describes basic data structures that are recommended for use in token data.
 It attempts to 'future proof' the schema by providing data fields where future growth can take place.

 ## Immutable Data
 Because the immutable data of the token can not be modified after token creation, the recommended data for this section is limited.
 Here is the recommended *minimum data* for the immutable data field: